 Fonterra holds consent 5013 to cover the construction and maintenance of a rock wall 100 m in length in the coastal marine area for the protection of the outfall, stream diversion pipelines and associated structures.
 This consent was issued by the Council in 1996 under Section 87(e) of the RMA.
-It is due to expire in June 2015.
+This consent expired in June 2015, however, in accordance with Section 124 of the RMA, the consent holder applied to renew the consent prior to its expiry, and therefore, continues to operate under the expired consent.

 There are eight special conditions attached to this consent.
 Condition 1 requires a notification period of 3 days prior to the construction or maintenance works.